-Cross-functional team leadership is when you manage a group of people who come from several different departments, with different functions and different skill sets.
-It’s one of the most powerful tools for innovative organizations—and one of the most tricky to use effectively.
+Cross-functional team leadership involves managing a group of people from several departments with different functions and skill sets.
+It’s one of the most powerful tools for innovative organizations—and one of the trickiest to use effectively.

 Successful cross-functional leadership requires organization, strategy, and people skills.
 It takes time and practice to master.
 Fortunately, you don’t have to do it alone.
 By using employee management software, you can gain a scientific edge toward understanding your team.